AIpaca-Inc/slate/source/includes/_fit.md

 ```

 Online fit is basically synchronize fit.
 Once it is called, model fitting progress will be shown in real time.
 We used
-the word "online" because it requires the fitting process to be running and connecting to the internet until the end.
+the word "online" because it requires the internet stay in connection while training (offline_fit is coming soon).

 Every call of online fit will create a new training job unless the maximum limit of active jobs or instances per user is reached.